mivek/MetarParser/README.md

 # MetarParser

-This java lib provides a Metar decoder.
+This java lib provides a Metar and TAF decoder.

 Use the MetarFacade class and its method decode to decode a metar.
 Use the MetarFacade class and its method retrieveFromAirport to get the metar of an airport.
 This metod take the icao code as parameter.

 ## Model
 ![class diagram](model.jpg)